BiggestIncubator/Queencubator/articles/yc-s-essential-startup-advice.md

 - Be nice!
 Or at least don’t be a jerk
 - Get sleep and exercise - take care of yourself

+Sure, here's the same article without the blank lines:

 ## References
-1. Do Things That Don’t Scale by Paul Graham ↩
+1. Do Things That Don’t Scale by Paul Graham

-2. Don’t Talk to Corp Dev by Paul Graham ↩
+2. Don’t Talk to Corp Dev by Paul Graham

-3. How Not To Fail by Jessica Livingston ↩
+3. How Not To Fail by Jessica Livingston

-4. The Post YC Slump by Sam Altman ↩
+4. The Post YC Slump by Sam Altman

-5. Users You Don’t Want by Michael Seibel ↩
+5. Users You Don’t Want by Michael Seibel

-6. The Real Product Market Fit by Michael Seibel ↩
+6. The Real Product Market Fit by Michael Seibel

-7. Unit Economics by Sam Altman ↩
+7. Unit Economics by Sam Altman

-8. Startup Priorities by Geoff Ralston ↩
+8. Startup Priorities by Geoff Ralston

-9. A Guide to Seed Fundraising by Geoff Ralston. ↩
+9. A Guide to Seed Fundraising by Geoff Ralston

-10. Fundraising Rounds are not Milestones by Michael Seibel ↩
+10. Fundraising Rounds are not Milestones by Michael Seibel

-11. Mean People Fail by Paul Graham ↩
+11. Mean People Fail by Paul Graham

 ## Recommended Reading
 1. A Fundraising Survival Guide by Paul Graham
 2. How to Raise Money by Paul Graham
 3. Taking Advice by Aaron Harris